Close Menu

 No specific BTR foreign duty surcharge exemption.

-As with AOS, a general exemption from foreign surcharge purchaser duty may apply if the developer:
+A general exemption from foreign surcharge purchaser duty (FPAD) may apply if the developer:

-- exhibits good corporate behavior (see the Guidelines in full here).
+3. exhibits good corporate behaviour (see the Guidelines in full here).

 Eligibility requirements